Nieblum: Culture and sights

-Nieblum's main attraction is the defiant church of St. John with its historically preserved graveyard.
+Nieblum's main attraction is the church of St. John with its historically preserved graveyard.
 Moreover, the view of Nieblum with its thatched houses and many trees is pleasant to the eye.

 Since the 1950s, the Ernst Schlee school of Hamburg-Klein-Flottbek had been operating a summer boarding school in Nieblum.
 After conversion into a public trading school, the institution was transferred to the Othmarschen high school.